microsoft/pxt-arcade/docs/hardware/adding.md

 **Warning**: this document is preliminary and is going to change.
-It's fine build prototypes according to it and experiment, but not to go to production.
-If you want to produce Arcade-compatible boards, please contact us at arcadehdw@microsoft.com
+It's fine build prototypes according to it and experiment, but not to go to production.  **If you want to produce Arcade-compatible boards, please contact us at arcadehdw@microsoft.com.**

 ## ~